 There could be some records at all levels, so if you do not have any luck with the local level or are not sure where to start, you can also try some of the offices at the other levels to see if they can help you.

-But gaining access to any of these records or any information can really depend on who you are talking to and if they agree or not agree to allow you access.
+But gaining access to any of these records or any information can depend on who you are talking to and if they agree or do not agree to allow you access.
 That is why, when going to these offices, it may be helpful if you speak Vietnamese.
-If you are a foreigner, even if you are an overseas Vietnamese, it may be good to bring a local Vietnamese relative to help you deal with the local authorities.
+If you are a foreigner, even an overseas Vietnamese, it may be good to bring a local Vietnamese relative to help you deal with the local authorities.
 If you do not have any living relatives, try to bring another community member who the police and authorities may personally know.

 Vietnamese Chinese Records: